-Hiking the Kerry Camino Short Break 4days is one of our most popular trip in Ireland.
+Hiking the Kerry Camino Short Break over 4 days is one of our most popular trips in Ireland.
 In former times Dingle was one of the departure points in Ireland for boats which took pilgrims to the Northwestern Spanish port of A Coruña.
 From here the pilgrims set off on foot to Santiago de Compostela.
 In order to get to Dingle in the first place, the pilgrims would have made their way from all over Ireland and the final part of their journey would have taken them from Tralee and across the Dingle Peninsula.

 The Kerry Camino Short Break follows the route of the Dingle Way from Tralee to Dingle and can be completed in just three days.
 If you wish to continue your walk from Dingle you should take a look at our Dingle Way packages.
 Let us know if you would like to complete the Celtic Camino from Ireland to Santiago.
 This route has many 5 star reviews